B0UNC3M4N/ObjectRecovery/DATADOG_SETUP.md

 2. Verify that Datadog initialization is running (check console logs)
 3. Ensure your Datadog API keys have the correct permissions
 4. Check network requests to Datadog endpoints for any errors

+## Build Issues

+If you encounter build errors related to missing Datadog packages:

+1. Make sure you're only importing packages that are installed
+2. The current implementation only requires `@datadog/browser-rum`
+3. If you need logging functionality, install `@datadog/browser-logs` first